sfrostenson/email-verification-script/README.md

 email-verification-script
 =========================

-python code for email templates for respondents to verify keep data points for publication for reports at the Chronicle of Philanthropy
+.py code for an email template to verify key data points from respondents for publication for reports at the Chronicle of Philanthropy.
+The code for this email applies to participants included in the 2014 Foundations report.